 Scope of Services

-The Project Coordinator (PC) has the responsibility to ensure effective and efficient day-to-day technical and operational coordination of ATDF’s activities within the scope of preparation of LEID sub-projects, including: (i) coordinating the review of technical documentation (feasibility studies and architectural-engineering designs, etc.), (ii) preparing preliminary and final subproject appraisal reports, as well as (iii) coordination and assurance of quality control, under the overall guidance and supervision of the ATDF Executive Director (ED) of LEID subprojects’ implementation..
+The Project Coordinator (PC) has the responsibility to ensure effective and efficient day-to-day technical and operational coordination of ATDF’s activities within the scope of preparation of LEID sub-projects, including: (i) coordinating the review of technical documentation (feasibility studies and architectural-engineering designs, etc.), (ii) preparing preliminary and final subproject appraisal reports, as well as (iii) coordination and assurance of quality control, under the overall guidance and supervision of the ATDF Executive Director (ED) of LEID subprojects’ implementation.
 The PC shall ensure the quality of quartet, semi-annual and annual reports developed by him/her and with the support of other ATDF staff.
 Further, the PC shall conduct regular field visits to monitor and assess the progress of infrastructure subprojects in the Project areas.

 The PC’s responsibilities include, but are not limited to the following: